GluuFederation/docs-ce-prod/3.1.4/source/integration/native-apps/appauth-android.md

 #### Clone the Project

-If you don't want to download the source code manually and want to clone the repository, then follow these steps:
+If you don't want to download the source code manually and decide to clone the repository, follow these steps:

 1. Open Android Studio, go to `File` -> `New` -> `Project from Version Control` -> `Git`.